AaltoSciComp/scicomp-docs/aalto/zulip.rst

 * Email

   * This allows users to register using an email address
-  * If you enable this, make the chat ``invitation only`` as described in 'Invitation settings'
   * We cannot allow random people or bots to register freely
-  * Unfortunately, there is no option for "Anyone with an Aalto account can register without invitation, but you can invite others with an email address."
+  * If you enable this, make the chat ``invitation only`` as described in 'Invitation settings' above, for the reason described there.

 **Users**